Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

       Type or copy--> ***Get-WebServicesVirtualDirectory |Select name, *url* | fl*** <--end of copy.
 ![firstconfig] (/img/1stConfig6.png)

-Here, you can select the scale of display that your kickle screen use and turn screen off features.
+Here, you can select the display scaling that your kickle screen use and turn screen off features.

 !!!
 Information

-    - Kickle compatible with any kind of screen whether if this touchscreen panel or non touchscreen panel.
-A screen with full HD or 4K screen.
+    - Kickle is compatible with any kind of screen whether if this touchscreen panel or non touchscreen panel.
+The best configuration is full-HD or 4K touchscreen

-    - The default of turn screen off features is 0.
+    - The default value of turn screen off features is 0.

 ![firstconfig] (/img/1stConfig7.png)

-Here, you can add local NTP server and enable icmp request for your KICKLE device.
+Here, you can add local NTP server and enable icmp request for your Kickle device.

 ![firstconfig] (/img/1stConfig8.png)

-Here, you can customize the mail invitation template, but if you prefer by default, you can skip it.
+Here, you can customize the mail invitation template.

 ![firstconfig] (/img/1stConfig9.png)